 This post may contain affiliate links.
 See our disclosure policy for details.

-As we get into a new school year, you might be looking to start a new morning routine for your kids.
+As we get into a new school year, you might be looking to start new morning routines for kids with ADHD.
 After all, summertime is usually (happily!) marked by more relaxed attitudes and reduced structure.
 However, any seasoned parent knows that just won’t fly when kids have work to do.
 This is especially true if your child has ADHD, where creating a morning routine is both more challenging AND more critical to a good day.
 In fact, many parents of children with ADHD rate mornings as the single most stressful part of their day.
 So what’s a parent to do?

 Never fear!
 Even though every child is unique, there are some time-tested tricks to create stress-free morning routines for any kid with ADHD.